rossmanSD/wm-take-home-project/README.md

 projects, and the `LazyColumn` makes displaying a large list of data a lot simpler than the legacy RecyclerView, which can be difficult to deal with programmatically.

+While not expressly required to display each country's flag, I found that it made the app more visually appealing to do so.
+The Coil image loading library made it simple to fetch flag images from an http endpoint.
+Note that the flag URLs contained in the original JSON data did not seem to be valid.

 I also used the Koin dependency injection library, which is very straightforward and makes it very low lift to add dependency injection in simple Android projects.

 Http calls are accomplished using Ktor.
-Json is unmarshalled to Kotlin objects using the GSON library mostly because I was famailiar with it and Ktor provided a GSON plugin.
+JSON is unmarshalled to Kotlin objects using the GSON library mostly because I was famailiar with it and Ktor provided a GSON plugin.

 # Testing